Intsights/sergeant/docs/worker/methods/retry.md

 # Worker - retry

 The `retry` method pushes back the task to the queue while increasing the run count by one.
 The way it works is by raising a `WorkerRetry` exception which cause the worker to interrupt.
 It means you should call `retry` only if you have nothing more to do.
-Calling `retry` and catching the exception will not interrupt the worker but the task would be pushed back to the queue anyway. `retry` makes the task to be considered as a failed task.
+Calling `retry` and catching the exception will not interrupt the worker but the task would be pushed back to the queue anyway. `retry` makes the task to be considered as a failed task. `consumable_from` is a timestamp of when the task should be considered as a consumable task and can be popped from the queue.
+Using `consumable_from` parameter allows you to retry in a different time in case of temporary failure that will be resolved later.

 ???+ warning "Retry from handlers"
     One should never call `retry` from the following handlers: